Kylie-Lang1/code-challenge/README.md

 ## Word Frequencies

-Write a function called `wordFrequencies` that takes in a string as an argument, and returns an object w each word as a `key`, and the number of times it appears in the string a the `value`
+Write a function called `wordFrequencies` that takes in a string as an argument, and returns an object w each word as a `key`, and the number of times it appears in the string as the `value`

 Example:
 ```js